-Epoxy floor coatings provide a good amount of strength to garage floors, but they are not made to be a heavy-duty flooring solution.
+Epoxy floor coatings, along with epoxy sealant, provide a good amount of strength to garage floors, but they are not made to be a heavy-duty flooring solution.
 They can also be customized with color pigments and metallic effects.

 Best for: People who want more durability in their garage floors, but who are not expecting heavy traffic over their floors

 Epoxy chip floors use three layers of different materials to be able to provide garage floors that are medium-to-high build.
 On the base, an epoxy floor coating is applied.
 While the epoxy is still wet, vinyl chips are evenly broadcast over the epoxy.
 They come in a variety of colorways and are a way of providing both extra strength and design to epoxy floors.
 Once the vinyl chips have been evenly set, a durable and UV-stable polyaspartic sealer is applied on top.

 Epoxy chip floors are most often used in industrial properties, but they have become extremely popular for home garages among homeowners looking for more durability.

 Best for: People who need something stronger and more durable than regular epoxy coated floors and for those looking for a unique epoxy floor

 If your garage floors are in a bad state, an epoxy slurry application is perhaps the best and most cost-effective option.
 They are a true resurfacing solution in that they cover up old floors that have gone through serious wear-and-tear.